linuxkay/python/README.md

 ## Overview

-test-stmary.py is a ski resorts crawler using python.
+eboshi-ski.py and test-stmary.py is a ski resorts crawler using python.

 ## Requirements